JoonJR/Flight_game-group2/README.md

 * Functional Requirements
 * Quality Requirements
 # Introduction
 This documentation specifies the preliminary stages of design, functionality, gameplay of the game with the provisional title “SUS(PLANE)ABILITY”.
-Flight game is computer-based game, developed by the “Group-2”.
+This is computer-based game, developed by the “Group-2”.
 It is based on elements discussed in various meetings held since 26th of September 2022.

 The study is dedicated to game prototype development.
 A prototype is an incomplete version of an idea.
 A prototype contains only a part of the designed functionality.
 A prototype may be completely different from the final product.
 Using a prototype, a designer can get early feedback from potential users.
 It allows estimating the validity of the initial idea.